Ivan Wyschnegradsky: Music career

 Wyschnegradsky's first performed work was Andante religioso and funèbre in 1912.
 César Cui attended the concert and congratulated Wyschnegradsky "for his moderation".
 He was enthusiastic about the Russian Revolution and set Vasily Knyazev's The Red Gospel to music.

 Wyschnegradsky was deeply influenced by Alexander Scriabin's mysticism and approach to tonality.
 Though he did not attend Mikhail Matyushin's Futurist opera Victory over the Sun in 1913, the brief use of quarter-tones in the score had a profound effect on his artistic development.
 In 1919, Wyschnegradsky provided incidental music for a production of Macbeth at the Bolshoi Drama Theater.

 Wyschnegradsky soon became convinced that equal temperament was inadequate for his work and began writing in microtones.
 All of the composer's early microtonal work was executed on two pianos tuned a quarter-tone apart.
 A primary motivation for his emigration in 1920 was the desire to develop instruments capable of playing microtones.
 He had every intention of returning to the Soviet Union, but it had changed too much by the time he was ready a few years later.

 Wyschnegrasky designed a quarter-tone keyboard with three manuals.
 The quarter tone scale (24-tet: 50 cents) is the most frequent microtonality in his work.
 Wyschnegradsky also wrote one piece for Julián Carrillo's third-tone piano (18-tet: 66.6̅ cents).
-In purusit of what he called "ultrachromaticisim", Wyschnegradsky composed in even smaller divisions of the octave such as sixth tones (36-tet: 33.3̅ cents) and twelfth tones (72-tet: 16.6̅ cents).
+In pursuit of what he called "ultrachromaticisim", Wyschnegradsky composed in even smaller divisions of the octave such as sixth tones (36-tet: 33.3̅ cents) and twelfth tones (72-tet: 16.6̅ cents).

 Gustave Lyon at Pleyel was sympathetic to Wyschnegradsky's ambitions.
 The firm manufactured a quarter-tone piano for him in 1921 that relied on the pneumatic Pleyela system in their player pianos.
 The instrument produced inconsistent tone, making it undesirable for the composer.
 However, he did make extended use of punching piano rolls to develop the sophistication of his music.
 There was more quarter-tone interest in Berlin where he went to work with Richard Stein, Alois Hába, Jörg Mager, and Willy von Möllendorff.

 In Braunschweig, Hába and Möllendorff were advising Grotrian-Steinweg on a quarter-tone piano.
 There were many disagreements about the layout for the keyboard.
 Möllendorf had designed a Straube harmonium with smaller keys for microtones.
 Wyschnegradsky found it effective enough to purchase one, but he knew keyboards like Möllendorf's and Paul von Jankó's did not afford enough kinetic potential to performers.

 Grotrian-Steinweg built a prototype and marketed it in the spring of 1924.
 The instrument is lost, but the firm still has a portion of the keyboard mechanism in their archive.
 Hába realized the project with August Förster in 1928 using a keyboard based on Wyschnegradsky's design.